pd00m/romdl-nx/README.md

 THIS PROGRAM IS NOT IN A USABLE STATE ATM

-romdl-nx is a download tool for downloading rom backups directly to the Nintendo Switch console
+romdl-nx is a tool for downloading rom backups directly to the Nintendo Switch console

 ## Building